knpuniversity/oauth/knpu/authorization-code2.rst

 Recording the Expires Time
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

 We can also store the time when the token will expire.
+I'll create a ``DateTime``
+object that represents the expiration time.
 We can check this
 later before trying to make API requests.
 If the token is expired, we'll
 need to send the user through the authorization process again::